asezgin58/redux-essential-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was used with Redux for state management.
+This project was used with [Redux](https://redux.js.org/) for state management.

+The project includes an example of [Redux-Saga](https://redux-saga.js.org/) usage.

 ## Available Scripts